Hey there! Welcome to my income report for April!

 Workout Program Sales: $29.98

-A few months ago I created a core strength workout program.
+A few months ago I created a core workout program.
 I finally figured out how to sell them on my site and a few people have purchased the program that can be downloaded instantly.

 I have been having a hard time with Amazon commissions lately, but I’m okay with it since it hasn’t been a primary focus.
 It’s still cool that you can link to almost any product.